tsherepems/File_encryptor_and_decryptor/README.md

-Encryption and Decryption tool for files and images.
+Encryption and Decryption tool for files and images. for CW2 programmig
-This is a Vulnerability scanner created using python for CW2 programming.